About

 Bad Courses

-I have had the pleasure of attending courses (to complete graduation requirements) that I hated to my bones.
-They helped me appreciate how great my other courses were.
-Here is the thank you list:
+I have had the pleasure of attending courses (to complete graduation requirements) that I very much disliked.
+Weirdly, they helped me understand myself more than the good courses, via negativa.
+Here is a thank you list:

 • Expos20: Is it Okay To Be A Luddite (Compulsory Writing Course)